abesto/dumbshell/README.md

 # DumbShell

-This is my excuse to write C. (What's yours?)
+This is my excuse to write C++.
+(See the branch called `c` to see my excuse for writing C.)

 Features:
  - it can run ` ls   ; ls -la `
  - BUT, it can't run ` ; ls`
+ - also, right now it segfaults in the parser. that'll go away with the migration to another parser lib.

 ### Running